 They work well for explaining a decision tree.
 The one below helps you decide which type of infographic you should use for your topic, by following the relevant decision branch for each question.

 A hierarchical infographic shows a hierarchy of ideas of some kind, and is often presented as a pyramid.

-This example by Larry Kim at Wordstream shows 30 different needs of your customers, presented as a hierarchy of categories.
+This example by Wordstream’s Larry Kim, now founder of MobileMonkey, shows 30 different needs of your customers, presented as a hierarchy of categories.
 As this illustrates, the majority of needs are functional or emotional.

 Imagine showing your career history and personal background as a visualization?
 You can do just that with a resume infographic, a prime example of which is shown here.

 A chart-based infographic shows one or more charts to visually represent data on a subject.

 This simple infographic from Statista clearly illustrates the dominance of Google in western countries, versus Baidu’s own dominance in China.